Updated March 30, 2020 by John Goreham

 You only need to purchase ONE set of tires for your car every four years or so, depending on how much you drive.
 When an auto manufacturer purchases tires, they buy them by the hundreds of thousands.
 For the manufacturer, the decision to choose a supplier one brand or another comes down to a price point.

 For you, your consideration may be completely different.
 If you could get a tire that stopped 20 feet shorter for an additional $10 per tire over the original equipment, you’d probably do it.
-Similarly, if there was a tire that provided less road noise or longer tread life for a minimal investment overstock, chances are, you’d probably decide on the slightly more expensive tire.
+Similarly, if there was a tire that for a minimal investment overstock, you’d probably decide on the slightly more expensive tire. (that is unless you’re trying to drown out the conversation of your back-seat-driving spouse.)

 Changing Honda CR-V Tire Sizes